WalterInSH/LearnZookeeper/README.md

 learnzookeeper
 ---
-CRUD.java shows the basic crud operations between java client and zookeeper servers
+CRUD.java shows the basic CRUD operations between java client and zookeeper servers

+WatcherSample shows how to use watchers